-It’s the thing I can’t stop thinking about lately, the reasoning behind purchases and lunches and a fridge stocked with greens:
+There’s something I can’t stop thinking about lately, and it’s the reason why my fridge is currently stocked with fresh greens:

 I love salad.